Impressions and clickthroughs

 for conversions).

-For a meaningful comparison between people that saw the campaign and people that did not, they must be allocated randomly.
+For a meaningful comparison between people that saw the campaign and people that didn’t, they must be allocated randomly.
 This random allocation ensures there’s no bias and that any differences measured will be because caused by the campaign itself and not because the two groups exhibit inherently different behaviors.

 While the examples below refer to Placements injected via the Smartserve script, the principles apply equally to Placements retrieved via API and reported on using callback URLs directly.